The Philosophy of Jessicurl's Ingredients

-Jessicurl Ingredients PhilosophyI developed the Jessicurl line after realizing that most products on the market contain ingredients that are bad for my hair.
-Whether drying alcohols in hair gels, or harsh detergents in shampoos, nothing ever seemed to treat my hair with the respect it deserved.
+I developed the Jessicurl line after realizing that most hair products on the market contain ingredients that are bad for my hair.
+It seemed like everything had drying alcohols in hair gels or harsh detergents in shampoos.
+Like the people running it all didn't know that there were certain ingredients to avoid in curly hair products.
+Nothing treated my naturally curly hair with the respect it deserved.

 The bad ones are SD alcohol, SD alcohol 40, Alcohol denat, Propanol, Propyl alcohol and Isopropyl alcohol.
-You will never find any of the bad ones in any of my products and are better off avoiding them all together, as they're really just horrible for curly hair.
+You’ll never find any of the bad ones in any of my products and should avoid them all together.
+They're really just horrible for curly hair.

-I am not interested in creating unhealthy dependency on Jessicurl products.
-My conditioners moisturize without coating the hair, the cleansers gently wash without stripping, and the styling products sculpt soft curls without building up on the hair.
+I’m not interested in creating unhealthy dependency on Jessicurl hair care products.
+My conditioners moisturize without coating the hair.
+The cleansers gently wash without stripping.
+And the styling products sculpt soft curls without building up on the hair.

 I believe in treating your hair with the respect it deserves and that you’ll love the results.